filipmeszaros/JavaCourse/README.md

 1. For testing frameworks, continue with classes in packages *testng* and *cucumber*
 1. For API testing, continue with classes in package *apitesting*
 1. If you want to learn how to create your own testing framework, see package *frameworkdevelopment*
+1. If you want to learn how to use Excel for testing data, see package *excel*

 ### Author
 - Name: Mgr.
 Filip Mészáros